 - 2 cans (4 ounces each) chopped green chilies

 - 1 teaspoon ground cumin

 - 1/2 cup minced fresh cilantro

-- In a large nonstick saucepan coated with cooking spray, cook and stir onion and green pepper over medium heat until almost tender.
-Add garlic; cook 1 minute longer.
+- In a large nonstick saucepan coated with cooking spray, cook and stir the onion, green pepper and garlic over medium heat until almost tender.

 "Very good and very filling.
 I skipped the cilantro as my sons don't care for it."